Buying a home

 Much as every person in life is different, so too is every person’s home, and home loan situation.
 But, there are a handful of considerations and general rules that should help anyone to figure out if they’re financially ready to hit up their bank or lending institution for a loan.
 So, roughly speaking, how much do you really need for a house deposit?

-Well, it is actually broadly possible to access a mortgage with a deposit amounting to 5% of the overall purchase price from some financial institutions.
-So, to put that into concrete numbers, you could theoretically borrow $380,000 with a deposit of $19,000.
+Well, in some scenarios it is actually broadly possible to access a mortgage with a value of up to 95% (including fees) of the overall property value from some financial institutions.
+So, to put that into concrete numbers, you could theoretically borrow $380,000 against a property worth $400,000.

 While it is broadly possible to access those types of loans, your ability to borrow such amounts for such low deposits will be dependent on a lot of factors.
 For example, you’d probably need to have an exceptionally solid employment history, a similarly exceptional credit history and proof of a consistent savings plan.
-You’d also need to purchase home loan/mortgage insurance with less than 20% deposit.
+You’d also need to purchase Lenders Mortgage Insurance (LMI) with less than 20% deposit.

+What is LMI?
+Basically, it protects lenders in the event of borrowers defaulting on their loans.
 Think of a $400,000 house.
-If a bank lends you $380,000, and you repay $40,000 but then fall prey to financial woes and can’t make your repayments, the bank is then $340,000 out of pocket.
-They would seize your house – but they may only be able to sell it for $330,000.
+If a bank lends you $360,000, and you repay $40,000 but then fall prey to financial woes and can’t make your repayments, the bank is then $320,000 out of pocket.
+Worst case scenario, a bank may need to seize your house – but they may only be able to sell it for $310,000.
 They’d still be ten grand out of pocket.
 And, that’s not even accounting for the interest they would have expected on such a loan.

 Hence, mortgage insurance.
 You can pay it upfront or include it as part of the loan.
-So, borrowing $388,000 instead of $380,000 (or, paying $8,000 upfront).
+So, borrowing $367,000 instead of $360,000 (or, paying $7,000 upfront).
 At this point, it’s important to remember that borrowing a higher amount not only means repaying that higher amount – but also repaying a higher amount of interest.
-For example, 5% of $380,000 is obviously more than 5% of $350,000.
+For example, paying interest on $367,000 at 5%, is obviously more than paying interest on $360,000 at 5%.

-(Now, even if that sounds like a relatively small difference – remember that any interest rate is subject to change.
+(Now, even if that sounds like a relatively small difference – remember that variable interest rates are subject to change.
 You may be able to repay your loan at 5% interest.
 Can you do it at 7%?
 Or 9% Or, worst case scenario, 19%?
 They’re all possibilities.)

 Now, it is possible to sidestep purchasing mortgage insurance by having someone act as a guarantor for the loan.
 This is basically where another person puts their property up as additional security for a loan.
 The most common example of this is a parent putting their property up as security for their son or daughter’s loan.
 (Bear in mind, if you fail to make your repayments in that situation, your parents could end up selling their house to repay your loan.
 Not a pretty situation.)

 So, in regards to that question – ‘how much do you really need for a house deposit?’
-You can feasibly get away with only 5% of your loan.
+In some scenarios, you can feasibly get away with borrowing 95% of the property value.
 But, as demonstrated above, that won’t come without considerable complications, expenses and risks.
 Perhaps a better question to ask is – ‘how much should you have for a house deposit?’

 Which actually has a more straightforward answer.
 Generally, banks and financial institutions will recommend you have a deposit of at least 20% of your prospective property’s purchase price.
 So, if we go back to our $400,000 home, you’d want to provide $80,000.
 Now, that will take a lot longer to save – but you’ll pay less interest, you won’t have to pay insurance costs, and you won’t need to have a guarantor.